-Calbright offers a full range of supportive and learning services for adult learners, from pre-enrollment through enrollment, to ensure they're prepared for better-paying, upwardly-mobile jobs.
+We offer a full range of supportive and learning services for adult students, from pre-enrollment through completion, to ensure they're prepared for better-paying, upwardly-mobile jobs.

-Employability Accessibility Accountability Affordability Competencies are designed by employers Flexible options for learners Value clear to learners No fees for learners Ensuring learners possess competencies, knowledge and skills needed to advance in the workplace.
-Using technology with a flexible academic schedule designed to address challenges of attending classes.
-Replacing grades with demonstrated mastery of a defined set of competencies.
-Increasing access for adult learners who seek to maximize their personal and professional potential.
+Employability Accessibility Accountability Affordability Competencies are designed by employers Flexible options for students Value clear to students No fees for students Ensuring students possess competencies, knowledge and skills needed to advance in the workplace.
+Ensuring students possess with a flexible academic schedule designed to advance in the Using technology with a flexible academic schedule designed to address Increasing access for adult students who seek to maximize their personal and professional potential.